Why Reputation Systems Rely on Patterns More Than Facts

 Both types operate similarly.

 They compress complexity by taking past user actions, aggregating user feedback, and turning it into a reputation score that predicts future behavior.
-This is why reputation systems are often described as the online equivalent of social rules, allowing people to decide who to trust without starting from zero every time.
+This is why reputation systems are often described as the online equivalent of social rules, allowing people to decide whom to trust without having to start from scratch every time.

 This process requires repetition more than visibility.